 The Corporation continued its loan growth in 2000, as average loans increased \$73,820,000, or 16.5%, which led to higher net interest income during the year.
 At the same time the Corporation was adding to its loan portfolio, the Federal Reserve's Open Market Committee (FOMC) was raising interest rates.
 The FOMC increased interest rates three times during 2000 totaling 100 basis points.
 Although the increased interest rates led to higher rates charged on loans being booked, the interest rate increase had a more significant impact on the Corporation's cost of funds, as interest-bearing liabilities repriced at a faster pace than the interest-earning assets.
-While the interest rate increase impacted the interest-bearing liabilities more than it did the interest-earning assets, the increase in net earning asset volume more than offset the effect of higher interest rates, leading to increased net interest income.
+While the interest rate increase impacted the interest-bearing liabilities more than offset the effect of higher interest rates, leading to increased net interest income.